 A. Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review

-This action is a significant regulatory action that was submitted to OMB for review.
+This action is a significant regulatory action that was submitted to the Office of Management and Budget (OMB) for review because it raises novel legal or policy issues.
 Any changes made in response to OMB recommendations have been documented in the docket.
-The EPA prepared an economic impact analysis of the potential costs and benefits associated with this action.
-This analysis is contained in the Economic Impact Analysis for the Review of Standards of Performance for Greenhouse Gas Emissions from New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units.
-The economic impact analysis includes an illustrative analysis of the potential difference in project-level costs of constructing a coal-fired EGU under this promulgated standard relative to the 2015 standard.

-B. Executive Order 13771: Reducing Regulation and Controlling Regulatory Costs
+B. Executive Order 13771: Reducing RegulationsRegulations and Controlling Regulatory Costs

-This action is considered an Executive Order 13771 regulatory action.
+This action is notnot expected to be an Executive Order 13771 regulatory action.
 There are no quantified cost estimates for this final rule because the EPA does not anticipate this action to result in costs or cost savings.
-For more information on this conclusion please see the Economic Impact Analysis for the Review of Standards of Performance for Greenhouse Gas Emissions from New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units.

 C. Paperwork Reduction Act (PRA)

 This action does not impose any new information collection burden under the PRA.
 OMB has previously approved the information collection activities contained in the existing part 75 and 98 regulations and has assigned OMB control numbers 2060-0626 and 2060-0629, respectively.
-The information required by the rule is already collected and reported by other regulatory programs.

 D. Regulatory Flexibility Act (RFA)

 I certify that this action will not have a significant economic impact on a substantial number of small entities under the RFA.
-In making this determination, the impact of concern is any significant adverse economic impact on small entities.
-An agency may certify that a rule will not have a significant economic impact on a substantial number of small entities if the rule relieves regulatory burden, has no net burden, or otherwise has a positive economic effect on the small entities subject to the rule.
-The EPA expects there to be few, if any, new, modified, or reconstructed coal-fired EGUs.
-As such, this final rule would not impose significant requirements on those sources, including any that are owned by small entities.
+This rule requires the Administrator of EPA to make a pollutant-specific significant contribution finding that the source category causes, or contributes significantly to GHG air pollution before regulating GHG emissions from that source category.
+In addition, this notice makes such a pollutant-specific significant contribution finding for the EGU source category.
+However, since there is already in place a GHG NSPS for this source category, and this finding does not require EPA to make any changes to the NSPS, this rule does not affect small entities within the source category.
 The EPA has, therefore, concluded that this action will have no net regulatory burden for all directly regulated small entities.

 E. Unfunded Mandates Reform Act (UMRA)